boettiger-lab/approx-model-or-approx-soln/README.md

 # approx-model-or-approx-soln

-When is an approximate solution to a more realistic model better than an optimal solution to a highly stylized one?

-## Pretty darn good control: when are approximate solutions better than
+## Pretty darn good control: when are approximate solutions better than approximate models?
-approximate models?

 Existing methods for optimal control methods struggle to deal with the